Respiratory Therapy Technology

 Background check

-FBI and BCI background checks are required upon notification (within one week) of admission into the program.
-Final admission is contingent upon a cleared background check.
+FBI and BCI background checks are mandatory upon notification of admission into the program.
+Final admission is subject to the results of the background check with approval at the program’s discretion.

 CPR certification